Dirt track racing: Racetrack

 After an event, a track's rutted surface is first graded and smoothed back into the contours of the track's layout. then further smooth and tamp loose soil shoveled into any soft spots.
-The freshly-smoothed track surface is then aerated with a cultivator or rototiller to loosen the now-compacted upper layer and assist with greater water penetration for a more moist track on race day.
+The freshly smoothed track surface is then aerated with a cultivator or rototiller to loosen the now-compacted upper layer and assist with greater water penetration for a moister track on race day.
 Watering is repeated as necessary according to climate, location and soil composition.
 Using offset boom nozzles to on water trucks will avoid mashing aerated soil.
 A dirt track should be rolled and watered as required on race morning with a final light watering, just prior to wheel-packing.
 Outdoor dirt tracks are typically aerated 12" deep.